DFE-Digital/npq-registration/app/views/api/guidance/roadmap.md

   <p class="govuk-body-m"><strong>Improving the user journey</strong></p>
   <ul class="govuk-list govuk-list--bullet">
     <li>Understanding how we can adapt the service to better accommodate overseas and self-funded applicants in the future.</li>
-    <li>Maintaining and making general day-to-day improvements to the service.</li>
+    <li>Maintaining and making general day-to-day improvements to the registration service.</li>
   </ul>
   <p class="govuk-body-m"><strong>Giving providers the ability to indicate the Delivery Partner with API Declarations</strong></p>
   <ul class="govuk-list govuk-list--bullet">